Bulimia nervosa is a distressing eating disorder.

 Bulimia involves certain behaviours.
 These behaviours including constantly thinking and obsessing about food.
 Binging on large portions of food.
 Purging the body of this food, by forcing vomiting, or taking laxatives.

-I’ve worked with clients who have had bulimia for decades and it’s an unhappy existence with unpleasant side effects.
+I’ve worked with clients who have had bulimia for over 30 years and I’ve never yet come across a happy bulimic.
+It appears to be an unhappy existence.

-If bulimia is dealt with during adolescent then there is more support available.
+If bulimia is dealt with during adolescent, then there generally can be more support available.
 Support is not just therapy.
-The support of close family is equally important, who can keep a close eye on behaviours and tackle them straight away.
-If left unnoticed, and untreated and it continues for an extended length of time, then support is much harder to find in adulthood.
+The support of close family is equally important, who can keep a close eye on behaviours and tackle them straight away If it’s left unnoticed, and untreated and continues for an extended length of time, then support isn’t as accessible.

-Once the behaviour becomes a part of every day life, it become deeply embedded in the unconscious brain; conscious effort and willpower isn’t enough to shift it.
+Some of the clients I’ve worked with have had bulimia for decades.
+This behaviour becomes so deeply embedded in the unconscious brain, that conscious effort and willpower just isn’t enough to shift it.

 Its not always easy or quick working with this type of eating disorder, it depends on various factors.
 There is something really special about how well, bulimia responds to hypnosis and some of the techniques I use, and can literally disappear over night when certain conditions are met.

 Read this BBC link about how talking therapies especially CBT can help with eating disorders.